turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - [outer]FILTER_OBJECT_ALL : uint	-- include all objects, meshes
 - [outer]FILTER_COLLIDER : uint	-- include colliders
 - [outer]FILTER_ALL : uint	-- include everything
-- Intersects(Ray|Sphere|Capsule primitive, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) : int entity, Vector position,normal, float distance, Vector velocity	-- intersects a primitive with the scene and return collision parameters
+- Intersects(Ray|Sphere|Capsule primitive, opt uint filterMask = ~0u, opt uint layerMask = ~0u, opt uint lod = 0) : int entity, Vector position,normal, float distance, Vector velocity, int subsetIndex	-- intersects a primitive with the scene and return collision parameters
 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)